Statute of Artificers 1562

 The Statute of Artificers 1563 or the Artificers and Apprentices Act 1563 (5 Eliz.
 1. c.
 4), also known as the Statute of Labourers 1562, was an act of the Parliament of England, under Queen Elizabeth I, which sought to fix prices, impose maximum wages, restrict workers' freedom of movement and regulate training.
 The causes of the measures were short-term labour shortages due to mortality from epidemic disease, as well as, inflation, poverty, and general social disorder.
 Local magistrates had responsibility for regulating wages in agriculture.
-Guilds regulated wages of the urban trades.
+Guilds in England regulated wages of the urban trades.
 Effectively, it transferred to the newly forming English state the functions previously held by the feudal craft guilds.
 The measure sought to make agriculture a trade and a national priority of employment.

 Content and case law

 The act controlled entry into the class of skilled workmen by providing a compulsory seven years' apprenticeship, reserved the superior trades for the sons of the better off, empowered justices to require unemployed artificers to work in husbandry, required permission for a workman to transfer from one employer to another and empowered justices to fix wage rates for virtually all classes of workmen.

 Section 15 of the act required justices at general sessions to set a yearly wage assessment ‘respecting the plenty or scarcity of the time’, covering ‘so many of the said artificers, handicraftsmen, husbandmen or any other labourer, servant or workman, whose wages in time past hath been by any law or statute rated and appointed, as also the wages of all other labourers, artificers, workmen or apprentices of husbandry, which have not been rated as they [the justices] … shall think meet by their directions to be rated...’
 Sections 18-19 provided that if employers and workers agreed wages above the set rates, they could be imprisoned.